 Neighbouring Turkey is a hugely popular destination due to the wonderful beaches and cheap package holidays.
 Travellers to Greece can easily visit both but will certainly get more for their money in Turkey.

 The Southern Mediterranean

-This article has only discussed some of the European vacation destinations which boast a northern Mediterranean seaboard, but in the south you will find the North African countries of Egypt, Tunisia, and Morocco.
-Also there are other Mediterranean islands such as Cyprus, Malta, Sardinia, and Sicily.
+This article has only discussed some of the European vacation destinations which boast a northern Mediterranean seaboard, but in the south, you'll find the North African countries of Egypt, Tunisia, and Morocco.
+Also, there are other Mediterranean islands such as Cyprus, Malta, Sardinia, and Sicily.
 All these can easily be visited on a cruise as shown in the video below.

 The beauty of a Mediterranean cruise is that it allows you to visit several countries in a short space of time and enables you to have a sample of several different cultures enjoying some time at sea into the bargain.
-Fly cruises nowadays mean there is no longer several days wasted before you actually arrive at the Mediterranean.
-Flying to places such as Venice and Barcelona will mean that you can see and do so much more on a typical seven to ten day cruise.
+Fly/cruises nowadays mean there's no longer several days wasted before you arrive at the Mediterranean.
+Flying to places such as Venice and Barcelona will mean you can see and do so much more on a typical seven to ten-day cruise.

-Why not Take a Cruise round the Mediterranean?
-See a Selection of Different Countries with a Mediterranean Seaboard.
+Why Not Take a Cruise Around the Mediterranean?
+See a Selection of Different Countries With a Mediterranean Seaboard.

 © 2016 Stella Kaye